hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 Initially, the snapshot is [-1, -1, -1, -1].

-A creates a genesis event with tipset [0, -1, -1, -1].
+A creates a genesis event with tipset [0, -1, -1, -1] (A's first event has generation 0 and doesn't have any parents).
 The snapshot improvement score is 0, which is ok since this is a genesis event.
 (It will never again be ok to have an advancement score of 0.)

-Next, A creates an event with self parent [0, -1, -1, -1] and other parent [-1, 2, -1, -1] with generation 2.
+Next, A creates an event with self parent [0, -1, -1, -1] and other parent [0, 2, -1, -1] with generation 2.
+(Note: use of this particular tipset for the other parent is arbitrary and was just chosen for this example.)
 The tipset of the new event is [3, 2, -1, -1].
+(Note that the generation for A is now 3, since that is the generation of the newly created self event.)
 The partial weighted snapshot advancement score is 9.

 Next, A creates an event with self parent [3, 2, -1, -1] and other parent [3, 2, 5, 3] with generation 3.
 The tipset
 of the new event is [4, 2, 5, 3].
 The partial weighted snapshot advancement score is 22, which exceeds the threshold